Preface

 A differential equation

 Bernoulli returned to Switzerland and began teaching mechanics at the University in Basel from 1683.
-In 1684 he married Judith Stupanus; and they had two children.
+In 1684 he married Judith Stupanus.
+They had two children.
 He was appointed professor of mathematics at the University of Basel in 1687, remaining in this position for the rest of his life.
-By that time, he had begun tutoring his brother Johann Bernoulli on mathematical topics.
+By that time, he had begun tutoring his younger brother Johann Bernoulli on mathematical topics.
 The two brothers began to study the calculus as presented by Leibniz in his 1684 paper on the differential calculus.
 Jacob collaborated with his brother on various applications of calculus.
 However the atmosphere of collaboration between the two brothers turned into rivalry as Johann's own mathematical genius began to mature, with both of them attacking each other in print, and posing difficult mathematical challenges to test each other's skills.
 By 1697, the relationship had completely broken down.

 Jacob Bernoulli is known for his numerous contributions to calculus, and along with his brother Johann, was one of the founders of the calculus of variations.
 In May 1690, in a paper published in Acta Eruditorum, Jacob Bernoulli showed that the problem of determining the isochrone is equivalent to solving a first-order nonlinear differential equation.
 The isochrone, or curve of constant descent, is the curve along which a particle will descend under gravity from any point to the bottom in exactly the same time, no matter what the starting point.
 He also discovered the fundamental mathematical constant e, which Euler later denoted by e.